32blit/32blit-sdk/README.md

 The `examples` directory contains example projects, these can be built into both SDL or STM32 binaries and cover a range of techniques from simple concepts to complete games.

 Refer to the OS/platform specific documentation files in the `docs/` folder for instructions on how to compile and run these examples.

+The `template` directory contains a minimal game template you can copy to start your own project.

 ## Troubleshooting